-Your motorhome has an electrically operated rear step.
+On moving off the rear step retracts automatically.
 In the event of the rear step being left extended, a buzzer, positioned behind the dashboard, will sound (when the ignition is switched on) - and will continue to do so until the rear step has been fully retracted.